Tutu1995/UI_DESIGN/README.md

 ## Smart Closet aims to provide an interactive smart app to assist in outfit selection and help user with inventory management and dressing decisions-making.

 ### How to use app --  Main Function:
-* add a preloading page, which launch page whenever web was refreshed
+* 1.add a preloading page, which launch page whenever web was refreshed
 * 2.add scroll function so user can scroll slowly between different sections *3.create responsive menu and pop up icons or images when user scroll down and browse our page *4.toggle different icon during contact section, such as email, phone and like